The first Book Village in Spain

 In the streets of this town you will find 12 bookshops selling old or out of print books, or where interesting activities take place: El Rincón Escrito, Alejandría Bookshop, "Wine Museum" Cellar Bookshop (specialising in science and fiction literature about wine), Alcuino Caligrafía (organises courses on calligraphy of other cultures, for all levels), El 7 Bookshop (specialising in the world of bullfighting), Samuel Bookshop, Alvacal, Boutique del Cuento, Almadí Bookshop, La Punta del Iceberg, Alcaraván Bookshop and the Artisan Book Binding Workshop of Urueña.

 Another interesting place to visit is its original e-LEA Centre (a space for reading, writing and their applications).
-A 1,200 square-metre space with a specialised library, workshops, a garden, an exhibition hall, an assembly room… And you cannot miss the permanent exhibition "Paper memories.
+A 1,200 square-metre space with a specialised library, workshops, a garden, an exhibition hall, an assembly room… And you can't miss the permanent exhibition "Paper memories.
 Book and paper in everyday life".
 Urueña is also a very attractive place for children.
 It is home to the Story Museum, with recreations of classic tales like "Cinderella" and "Alice in Wonderland".

 On many occasions, this special village presents books, holds public readings, and organises calligraphy, illustration and book binding courses.
 And on special dates such as the World Book Day (23 April) or on the village's anniversary in March, this place becomes a real celebration with conferences, round tables, storytelling, origami workshops, extraordinary concerts, dinners...
 It is a fun way to enjoy reading, a great opportunity to find a copy of that book you have always looked for, or for having a good day out.

 For more information on the latest features and programmes that this Book Village organises, visit its official website.